SAINT PAUL’S EPISCOPAL CHURCH

 Outreach.
 The parish actively supports the community through the following programs;

-Food, personal hygiene supplies and other items are continuously collected in the church and parish house to support the Alliance Against Family Violence and Leavenworth Interfaith Community of Hope, the city’s principle activities serving the homeless and underprivileged.
+Food, personal hygiene supplies, and other items are continuously collected in the church and parish house to support the Alliance Against Family Violence and Leavenworth Interfaith Community of Hope, the city’s principal organizations serving the homeless and underprivileged.

 On the second Saturday of each month, St. Paul’s hosts a free Community Meal.
-We partner with volunteers from the Fort Leavenworth Protestant Chapel to provide a hot meal, fruit and dessert.
+We partner with volunteers from the Fort Leavenworth Protestant Chapel to provide a hot meal, fruit, and dessert.
 The meal is served in the parish hall.
-Each month approximately 25 volunteers serve about 400 meals to more than one hundred families in need.
-This is a community wide outreach effort with 12 area churches participating.
+Each month approximately 25 volunteers serve about 500 meals to more than one hundred families in need.
+This is a community-wide outreach effort with 12 area churches participating.

 Backpack Buddies, a program that strives to provide weekend food supplies for children in the community who are enrolled in the free and reduced lunch programs.
-Parents sign their children up for the program and then the children are given a backpack of food on Fridays with enough food to feed them for the weekend.
-St. Paul’s packs food, provided by the program, each Sunday one month of the school year.
+Parents sign their children up for the program and the children are given a backpack of food on Fridays with enough food for the weekend.
+St. Paul’s partners to pack food provided by the program several times during the school year.

 We care for all of God’s creation through our support of LAWS (Leavenworth Animal Welfare Society), PALS (run by Council on Aging to provide pet food for those with fixed incomes), and Vet Buddies (providing pet care for veterans who are unable to care for their pet for various reasons).